adrianalin89/m2docker/README.md

 - `bin/restart`: Stop and then start all containers.
 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 Ex `bin/root apt-get install nano`
 - `bin/rootnotty`: Run any CLI command as root with no TTY.
 Ex `bin/rootnotty chown -R app:app /var/www/html`
 - `bin/setup`: Run the Magento setup process to install Magento from the source code, with optional domain name.
-Defaults to `magento.test`.
-Ex. `bin/setup magento.test`
+Defaults to `{{project_name}}.test`.
+Ex. `bin/setup {{project_name}}.test`
 - `bin/setup-composer-auth`: Setup authentication credentials for Composer.
 - `bin/setup-dcker` : Setup Magento project in Docker.
 - `bin/setup-magento` : Setup Magento ....
 - `bin/setup-grunt`: Install and configure Grunt JavaScript task runner to compile .less files
 - `bin/setup-install`: Automates the installation process for a Magento instance.
 - `bin/setup-integration-tests`: Script to set up integration tests.
 - `bin/setup-pwa-studio`: (BETA) Install PWA Studio (requires NodeJS and Yarn to be installed on the host machine).
 Pass in your base site domain, otherwise the default `master-7rqtwti-mfwmkrjfqvbjk.us-4.magentosite.cloud` will be used.
-Ex: `bin/setup-pwa-studio magento.test`.
+Ex: `bin/setup-pwa-studio {{project_name}}.test`.
 - `bin/setup-pwa-studio-sampledata`: This script makes it easier to install Venia sample data.
 Pass in your base site domain, otherwise the default `master-7rqtwti-mfwmkrjfqvbjk.us-4.magentosite.cloud` will be used.
-Ex: `bin/setup-pwa-studio-sampledata magento.test`.
+Ex: `bin/setup-pwa-studio-sampledata {{project_name}}.test`.
 - `bin/spx`: Disable or enable output compression to enable or disbale SPX.
 Accepts params `disable` (default) or `enable`.
 Ex. `bin/spx enable`
 - `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers.
 - `bin/status`: Check the container status.